If there is one trip where it is practically impossible to choose just a few pictures to describe it, then it’s our 5-week trip around Australia.

 Wombat in Tasmania

 Australian wildlife was one of the deciding factors for us to actually book a trip Down Under with three young children.
-And it didn’t disappoint: we saw tens and tens of kangaroos, koalas, but also a camel, sea lions, wombats, wallabies, echidnas, Tasmanian devils, platypus, cicadas, parrots, cockatoos, pelicans, uncountable number of various birds we don’t even know the name of, and even a couple of snakes.
+And it didn’t disappoint!
+We saw tens and tens of kangaroos, koalas, but also a wild camel, sea lions, wombats, wallabies, echidnas, Tasmanian devils, platypus, cicadas, parrots, cockatoos, pelicans, an uncountable number of various birds we don’t even know the name of, and even a couple of snakes.

 I hope that these photos will give you a more complete picture of Australia.
 Maybe you even learn something new, so that when you book your trip Down Under you will want to explore more than just Australian beaches.